-Pads and garments, disposable or reusable, worn to absorb leaked urine.
+Pads and garments which are disposable or reusable and worn to absorb leaked urine.
 Absorbent products include shields, undergarment pads, combination pad-pant systems, diaper-like garments, and bed pads.

-A condition in which the blood is deficient in red blood cells, in hemoglobin, or in total volume.
+A condition in which the blood is deficient in red blood cells, hemoglobin, or total volume.

 Benign Prostatic Hyperplasia: